takashabe/edge-exporter/README.md

 _Currently, this project is in alpha state_

-edge-exporter provides tracing the tail latency span.
+edge-exporter is an opencensus exporter and provides tracing the tail latency span.

 ## Example